Some Thanksgiving thoughts: beyond our one day to focus on the bounty of the modern world, we too often forget to be grateful the rest of the year.

 I’m not so sure.
 I can’t imagine that the Pilgrims failed to notice that a few of their dinner guests had a decidedly heathenish look about them.

-But the other reason goes to philosophy.
-In my literary dabblings, I have always thought that two of the conservative philosophers, Edmund Burke and Bernard Mandeville, are the scoundrels of philosophy.
-Not scoundrels because they are dishonest, but because their contrarian approaches make a little too much sense.
-While traditional philosophy critiques what is, and urges us toward some ideal, these two conservatives respond with a rather embarrassing argument: ‘But look, it works like it is.’
+But the other reason goes to philosophy, and questions about the meaning of ‘conservative’.
+In my literary dabblings, I have always thought that the two conservative philosophers, Edmund Burke and Bernard Mandeville, are the scoundrels of philosophy.
+Not scoundrels because they are dishonest, but because they are too honest.
+Their contrarian approaches make a little too much sense.
+While the rest of traditional philosophy critiques reality and urges us toward some ideal, these two conservatives respond with a rather embarrassing argument: Look, it works anyway.

 Nor can much of the world today.
-Millions of people live with famine, war, epidemics, oppression.
+Millions of people live with famine, war, epidemics, persecution, oppression.
 If we think the country is headed in the wrong direction, it is good to remind ourselves that those people would gladly switch with us.

 They would just be grateful.